MetaMask/metamask-docs/wallet/how-to/connect/index.md

 Learn more about EIP-6963 in [Wallet interoperability](../../concepts/wallet-interoperability.md).
 :::

-:::info
+:::tip
-To learn how to create a basic dapp that links to Metamask without using EIP-6963, see the [Create a simple dapp](../../tutorials/javascript-dapp-simple.md) tutorial.
+To connect to MetaMask without using EIP-6963, see the [Create a simple dapp](../../tutorials/javascript-dapp-simple.md) tutorial.
 :::

 You can connect to MetaMask [using third-party libraries](#connect-to-metamask-using-third-party-libraries)